 A course used as part of your major cannot also count for distribution.

 Not true.
-Any course offered by your major or minor department may also be used to meet distribution, language, or Multicultural Perspectives requirements.
+Any course applied to your major or minor may also be used to meet distribution, language, Multicultural Perspectives, or the first-year seminar requirements.

 If you have any other "myths" you think should be listed here, please report them to the Office of the Registrar.